rocket-internet-berlin/RocketGoRedSVD/README.md

 Copyright (c) 2016 Rocket Internet

-Please see LICENSE file in repository (GPLv3).
+Please see LICENSE file in repository (MIT).
 The RedSVD-h header is licensed separately using BSD license (see RedVSD-h file for license details).